Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

-For associations, this criterion is applicable if the designated coordinator (see Criterion A1) already has training in the Bilan Carbone® method.
-If this is not the case, the association can call on a qualified external resource to carry out this assessment, or train internally the coordinator who leads the process.
+For associations, this criterion applies if the designated coordinator (see Criterion A1) already has training in the Bilan Carbone® method.
+If not, the association shall call upon a qualified external resource to carry out this assessment, or train the coordinator internally, who shall lead the approach.

 In the case of internal training, two options are possible: